jasonm23/onlisp-markdown/onlisp.md

 in the cache to see if the value is already known.

 Figure 5.2 contains a generalized memoizing utility.
-We give a function to memoize, and it returns an equivalent memoized version—a closure containing a hash-table in which to store the results of previous calls.
+We give a function to memoize, and it returns an equivalent memoized version, a closure containing a hash-table in which to store the results of previous calls.

 ```